 - 1080p video capture

-The sensor is the same as the EOS Rebel T6's at 18 million pixels, while the processor gets a modest upgrade to the DIGIC 4+ (the Rebel T5's had a standard DIGIC 4).
-However, considering that Canon's latest processor is the DIGIC 7, the 4+ is still pretty old technology.
+The sensor is the same as the EOS Rebel T5 / EOS 1200D's at 18 million pixels, while the processor gets a modest upgrade to the DIGIC 4+ (the Rebel T5's had a standard DIGIC 4).
+However, considering that Canon's latest processor is the DIGIC 7, the 4+ is now looking like pretty old technology.

-The Rebel T6 uses the EF-S lens mount, which is compatible with all of Canon's EF lens range, so it's a camera that existing Canon DSLR owners looking for a backup camera may want to consider too.
+The EOS Rebel T6 / EOS 1300D uses the EF-S lens mount, which is compatible with all of Canon's EF range of lenses, so there's a wealth of choice out there to suit all budgets.

-Several of the other features of the Canon EOS Rebel T6 / EOS 1300D are the same as in the Rebel.
-It has the same 9-point autofocusing system, with one central cross-type (more sensitive) point.
+Several of the other features of the Canon EOS Rebel T6 / EOS 1300D are the same as in the Rebel T5.
+It has the same modest 9-point autofocusing system, with one central cross-type (more sensitive) point.
 There's also a 95% coverage optical viewfinder - while it doesn't sound like you're missing much, you can find unwanted elements creeping into the edge of the shot when reviewing images.

 One feature that has seen an upgrade is the screen.
-The EOS Rebel T6's LCD is a 3-inch, 920k-dot unit, whereas the T5 boasted only 460k dots.
+The EOS Rebel T6 / EOS 1300D's LCD display is a 3-inch, 920k-dot unit, whereas the T5 boasted only 460k dots.
 This upgrade should make viewing images, and using the menus, a more pleasant experience.

-The headline new feature for the EOS Rebel T6 / EOS 1300D is the inclusion of inbuilt Wi-Fi and NFC.
+The headline new feature for the EOS Rebel T6 / EOS 1300D though is the inclusion of inbuilt Wi-Fi and NFC connectivity.
 This enables you to control the camera from a connected device, such as a smartphone or tablet, and you can send images from the camera to your devices to share quickly online.

 As well as the fully automatic and scene shooting modes you'd expect in a camera aimed at novice photographers, there are also manual and semi-auto aperture priority and shutter priority modes, plus the ability to shoot in raw format.